 We can use the principles of Stoicism to bring peace and happiness, and equality and cosmopolitanism into our modern lives.

 • • •

 Author Bio: Written and reviewed by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
-Founder of Happiness India Project, and chief editor of its blog.
-Writes popular-science articles on positive psychology and related topics.
+Founder of Happiness India Project, chief editor of its blog.
+Writes popular science articles on happiness, positive psychology, and related topics.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.